ElisabettaCarrara/microblog/README.md

 Yes.
 The form includes a select box to choose any of your categories.

+= Can I change the post type? =

+Yes.
+Go to Settings, and then Writing.
+Don't forget to also change to a matching category type/name within the same settings area.

 = How can I change what happens after the post is saved? =

-By default, you will be redirected to the homepage.
-But, if you don't like that you can set to redirect to a custom URL in the settings page
+By default, you will be redirected to the post.
+But, if you don't like that and have some coding knowledge, there is a manual option for now.
+Open microblog.js and replace line 76 with an alert message or nothing.
+Then no page refreshing or redirects will happen.

 == Changelog ==

-= 2.0 =
-* total refactoring of plugin to add a microblog CPT, with custom fields and taxonomy, changed the form to allow WYSIWYG editing and added file upload feature.
-Also changed setting page to contain options for redirection and user role(s) permissions.

 = 1.0 =
 * Rebrand Narwhal Microblog and correct the code to work with PHP 8.1